Deep Learning Service Installation

 - At least 3.5 GB disk space for program files, SSD recommended.

 - 64-bit processor, Intel i5, i7 or better are recommended.
 AVX support is required.

 - Windows 7, 8 or 10.

-If you are getting Access Denied errors during updating (or uninstalling), close all processes that may use previously installed Deep Learning files, like programs that need Deep Learning Library, Adaptive Vision Studio, Adaptive Vision Executor and so on.
+If you are getting Access Denied errors during updating (or uninstalling), close all processes that may use previously installed Deep Learning files, like programs that need Deep Learning Library, Aurora Vision Studio, Aurora Vision Executor and so on.

-Adaptive Vision Deep Learning provides Filters for usage in Adaptive Vision Studio in 64-bit version.
+Aurora Vision Deep Learning provides Filters for usage in Aurora Vision Studio in 64-bit version.
 32-bit version is not supported.

 - bin/x64 – a directory containing DLL file (AVLDL.dll) for 64-bit applications written in C++.
 This library is common for all supported versions of Microsoft Visual Studio and for Debug|Release configurations.
 This directory also contains AvlDl.Net.dll file (along with its documentation in AvlDl.Net.xml file), which is .Net wrapper for AVLDL.dll.